|

 fee against relator.
 The county was required to pay the fees assessed

+against relator.
 In two recent

 decisions, the Court of Appeals, Eastern District has identified